avrilcoghlan/LittleBookofRBioinformatics/src/chapter3.rst

 Q4.
 How many nucleotide sequences are there from the bacterium *Chlamydia trachomatis* in the *RefSeq* part of the
     NCBI Sequence Database?

-xxx
 Q5.
-How many nucleotide sequences were submitted to NCBI by Peter Arctander?
+How many nucleotide sequences were submitted to NCBI by Matthew Berriman?
     Note that the name of the person who submitted a sequence is stored in the author field of the NCBI record, as is the name of people who published papers on the sequence.
 There may be more than one